gunnarmein-ucbischool/portfolio/README.md

 ### FireBERT

 FireBERT is an attempt to harden BERT-based classifiers against adversarial attack by the program "TextFooler".
 It is a cooperation with Kevin Hartman and Andrew Morris.
 Our paper can be found at https://arxiv.org/abs/2008.04203.
-It will be presented at FICC 2021 in April, and publish by Springer.
+It will be presented at FICC 2021 in April, and published by Springer.
 All code and data for this project can be found at https://github.com/FireBERT-NLP/FireBERT.
 I am the lead author on the paper, personally wrote the code for the FIVE and FUSE classifiers, and shepherded the paper through publication.
 Classifiers are written in Python/PyTorch.

 ### Rote memorization experiment